bogdanparvu18/msc-graduate-project/README.md

    - normalize labels into broader clinical categories
    - create the structured foundation for later QA generation

    Kvasir-Capsule provides 47,238 medically verified labelled frames from 14 classes, together with 117 videos from which millions of frames can be extracted.
 The labelled images include class labels and bounding-box metadata, while the videos provide temporal context around the labelled findings.
 However, the full videos are not completely frame-by-frame annotated; many frames remain unlabelled.
-Therefore, this phase will explicitly separate labelled frames, partially labelled video context, and unlabelled video data.
+Therefore, this phase explicitly separates labelled frames, partially labelled video context, and unlabelled video data.

 The work in this phase includes downloading and registering the dataset, parsing the metadata file, linking each labelled image to its original video and frame number, extracting neighbouring frames around each labelled finding, normalizing medical labels into broader clinical categories, creating derived quality-control fields, and preparing video-level train, validation, and test splits.
 Data normalization step is required because medical datasets are often imbalanced.
 Some classes have many images, while rare findings have very few examples, the balance matter is also mentioned in the paper description of the dataset which creates a challenge for machine learning.
-Since Kvasir-Capsule does not provide a complete good/bad image-quality label, the project will derive basic quality indicators such as reduced mucosal visibility, blur, brightness, contrast, and evidence sufficiency.
+Since Kvasir-Capsule does not provide a complete good/bad image-quality label, the project derives basic quality indicators such as reduced mucosal visibility, blur, brightness, contrast, and evidence sufficiency.
 If needed, an additional cleanliness or visibility dataset may be added later to strengthen this quality-control component.

 The output of this phase is a curated raw medical evidence layer containing capsule frames, temporal context, labels, bounding boxes, metadata, quality indicators, and reproducible splits.
-This structured data lake becomes the foundation for Phase 3, where raw capsule-endoscopy data will be transformed into medical visual artifacts such as target frames, adjacent-frame strips, lesion crops, bounding-box overlays, and multi-panel clinical evidence packs.
+This structured data lake becomes the foundation for Phase 3, where raw capsule-endoscopy data is transformed into medical visual artifacts such as target frames, adjacent-frame strips, lesion crops, bounding-box overlays, and multi-panel clinical evidence packs.
 Clinical notes are not available in Kvasir-Capsule being removed by the authors, so any textual clinical context must be later generated using a pre trained LLM.

 ---